fhenneke/dagster_dbt_example/README.md

 ### Cross-Partition Dependencies

-The weekly post-processing asset depends on daily mart data using automation conditions rather than explicit `AssetDep` mappings.
-This avoids complexity while maintaining proper execution order.
+The weekly mart model depends on daily staging data, and weekly export assets depend on weekly mart data.
+This demonstrates how dbt can handle cross-partition dependencies within its execution context while Dagster manages the overall orchestration through automation conditions.

 ## Advanced Concepts